 In the long term, we expect our results to lead to new diagnostic approaches for clinical imaging modalities such as nuclear imaging, magnetic resonance imaging and photoacoustic imaging.
 Such methods could help detect inflammation associated with, for example, heart attacks, autoimmune diseases that lead to inflammation of the joints, skin or intestines, and bacterial infections in the lungs or kidneys.
 They could finally help to find and assess the efficacy of an immunoregulatory therapy that is tailored to individual patients.

 The individual projects within our Collaborative Research Centre are grouped into three project areas and pursue two overarching lines of research that drive and advance each other: Our projects are, to varying degrees, dedicated to both developing imaging methods (blue) and/or using them to analyse inflammatory processes (orange).
 It is anticipated that the investigations will lead to the generation of new biomedical hypotheses, the verification of which will likely pose new challenges necessitating further methodological development.
-This research concept requires a high level of interaction between the disciplines involved, which is why experts from different disciplines including medicine, biochemistry, chemistry, physics, mathematics and computer science work together not only in the context of the entire network, but also within the individual projects.
+This research concept requires a high level of interaction between the disciplines involved, which is why experts from different disciplines including medicine, biology, biochemistry, chemistry, physics, mathematics and computer science work together not only in the context of the entire network, but also within the individual projects.